Chicago Style Citation Guide | Templates & Citation Examples

 The Chicago Manual of Style (17th edition) contains guidelines for two styles of citation: notes and bibliography and author-date.

 Notes and bibliography is the most common type of Chicago style citation, and the main focus of this article.
 It is widely used in the humanities.
-Citations are placed in footnotes or endnotes, with a bibliography listing your sources in full at the end.
+Citations are placed in footnotes or endnotes, with a Chicago style bibliography listing your sources in full at the end.

 Citing sources with notes

 Footnotes appear at the bottom of each page, while endnotes appear at the end of the text.
 Choose one or the other and use it consistently.

 Most word-processing programs can automatically link your superscript numbers and notes.